ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-8-2.md

-Chapter 8: Creating a Culture of Effective Presentations: Providing Training and Professional Development Opportunities
+Providing Training and Professional Development Opportunities
 =======================================================================================================================

 Providing training and professional development opportunities is critical for creating a culture of effective presentations.
 In this chapter, we will explore strategies for providing training and professional development opportunities, including developing training programs, offering coaching and feedback, and promoting ongoing learning.